| | | |

 Chaffinches nest in forks in trees and use sticky cobwebs to form anchors for the nest’s foundation.

-Some birds, for example owls take advantage of natural holes in trees to keep their young safe.
+Some birds, such as owls, use natural holes in trees to keep their young safe.
 This saves a lot of time and effort building a nest.

 See the RSPB website for more information about bird nests and how you can help birds make their homes.